 This Potato Gratin recipe is a MUST MAKE for Thanksgiving!
 The recipe is here.
 If you make it, let me know.
 My family went crazy for this last year so it’s a staple.

-Make this Chocolate Pumpkin Slab Pie, or simply pick up a pumpkin pie from the grocery store!
+If you want to get THREE PIES IN ONE, try this Pecan Apple Pumpkin Pie, photo above.
+Make this Chocolate Pumpkin Slab Pie, it’s a delicious variation to a pumpkin pie, or simply pick up a pumpkin pie from the grocery store!

 If you’re feeling fancy, you have to give this Pumpkin Buttercream Swiss Roll cake a try!
 It’s so good!
 Wishing everyone a safe and delicious holiday!
 See more TIPS below!